xmarcosx/nwea-map-etl/README.md

 # NWEA MAP Growth

 This repository contains code for a Google Cloud Function that fetches CSV files from the NWEA MAP API and uploads them to a Google Cloud Storage bucket.
 This repository is meant to be forked and configured to utilize GitHub Actions to deploy a Cloud Function to Google Cloud.
+This will allow future updates to this codebase to be brought into your environment

 The Cloud Function can be scheduled to be triggered nightly causing the CSV files in the Cloud Storage bucket to always represent current assessment term data as of the previous day.